 Explored by Daria of The Discovery Nut

-How to get there: 1.5 hours by car from Santa Barbara, CA and 2.5 hours by car from Big Sur, CA
+🚗 How to get there: 1.5 hours by car from Santa Barbara and 2.5 hours by car from Big Sur

 Explored by Valentina of Valentina’s Destinations

-Sedona is definitely one of the best unknown places to visit in USA.
-This tiny town in the Sonoran Desert is a great stopping point if you’re headed to the Grand Canyon (it’s only a 2-3 hour drive to Grand Canyon’s Southern Rim).
-While Sedona is a small city, there’s no shortage of restaurants, shops, attractions, and entertainment here.
-It’s also a wonderful place for active travelers who enjoy hiking and the great outdoors.
+🏜 A scenic getaway: Though Sedona is a small city, there’s no shortage of attractions and entertainment here, making it one of the best hidden vacation spots US.
+It’s also a wonderful place for active travelers who love the great outdoors.
 In fact, Sedona is famous for its gorgeous red rock landscapes, canyons, scenic vistas, and unique wildlife.

 Explored by Marcie of Hawaii Travel with Kids

-While Oahu and Maui tend to be top choices for vacations to Hawaii, the Big Island is a less-touristy option with some amazing hidden experiences.
-One of the coolest places to explore on the Big Island is definitely the Hawaii Volcanoes National Park.
-This underrated UNESCO World Heritage Site is the best place to see lava in Hawaii, especially since Kīlauea recently erupted in December 2020.
-It’s also the home of Pele, the Hawaiian goddess of fire and volcanoes who plays a huge role in Hawaiian culture.
+🌋 The best place to see lava: While Oahu and Maui tend to be top choices for vacations to Hawaii, the Big Island is a less-touristy option with amazing hidden gems, such as the Hawaii Volcanoes National Park.
+This underrated UNESCO World Heritage Site is the best place to see lava in Hawaii.
+It’s also the home of Pele, the Hawaiian goddess of fire and volcanoes.

 Explored by Trijit of BudgetTravelBuff

-How to get there: 40 mins by car from Santa Barbara, CA and 2 hours by car from Los Angeles, CA
+🚗 How to get there: 40 mins by car from Santa Barbara & 2 hours by car from Los Angeles

-If you’re obsessed with Europe and want to get a European vibe in the US, look no further than Solvang, a tiny quaint city in Santa Barbara county.
+⛲️ Experience Europe in California: If you want to get a European vibe in the US, look no further than Solvang, a tiny quaint city in Santa Barbara county.
 It is also known as the ‘Danish Capital of America’ where you can see gorgeous Danish-style architecture, beautiful wineries, and a number of Danish-inspired bakeries and restaurants.
-Despite being a small hidden town in California, you will find plenty of things to do in Solvang.

 Explored by Agnes of The Van Escape

-How to get there: 2 hours by car from Valdez, AK and 3.5 hours by car from Anchorage, AK
+🚗 How to get there: 2 hours by car from Valdez, AK & 3.5 hours by car from Anchorage, AK

-Wrangell–St. Elias National Park in Alaska is definitely one of the best hidden vacation spots in the US.
+🌲 The largest national park: Wrangell–St. Elias National Park in Alaska is definitely one of the best hidden vacation spots in the US.
 At 13.2 million acres, it is the largest National Park in the country, but thanks to its remote location, it’s also one of the least crowded ones.
-Getting there from Anchorage or Valdez isn’t all that easy; the last 60 miles (96 km) from Chitina is a rough, gravel road, and even with a 4×4, it’s a challenging drive.
-It’s also possible to take a shuttle bus from Chitina or Glennallen.

 Explored by Agnes of The Van Escape

-North Bend is one of the best hidden vacation spots in the US thanks to its location in the foothills of the Cascade Mountains.
+🌳 A place for ultimate relaxation: North Bend is one of the most beautiful off the beaten path USA vacations.
 In fact, the Snoqualmie Valley area in North Bend offers many scenic views, rivers, and most of all — a wide variety of uncrowded hiking trails.
 This small town’s charm and serenity truly make it an amazing place for ultimate relaxation.

-North Bend is also featured in the TV series Twin Peaks, so there are plenty of awesome Twin Peaks locations to visit in this area if you’re a fan of the show.
-One of them is the Salish Lodge & Spa, which sits on top of the stunning Snoqualmie Falls.
-This lodge is also one of the best places to stay in the area.
-Be sure to spend at least a weekend in North Bend, but if you have more time, there are enough attractions and activities here to keep you busy for a whole week!
+🔥 Insider Tip: There are plenty of awesome Twin Peaks locations to visit in this area if you’re a fan of the show.
+One of them is the Salish Lodge & Spa (⭐️ 9.0), which sits on top of the stunning Snoqualmie Falls.
+This lodge is also one of the best places to stay in the area!

 Explored by Dhara of Roadtripping California